Did you know?

-Mark Shuttleworth's interest in technology began as a child with computer games and peaked as a student with the advent of the internet.
-Shuttleworth was studying for a Business Science degree in Finance when he began investigating the impact of the internet.
+Shuttleworth's interest in technology began as a child when he started playing computer games; this peaked as a student with the advent of the internet.
+It was when studying for a business science degree in finance that he began investigating the impact of the internet.

-In his final year of study he founded the Thawte Internet consulting firm, which went on to produce the first-ever, full-security encrypted e-commerce web server that was commercially available outside the USA.
-The product gained incredible international support and was recognised as the fastest-growing, global internet certificate authority when it was sold to VeriSign 4 years later.
+In 1999, in his final year of study, he founded an internet consulting firm, Thawte, which went on to produce the first-ever full-security encrypted e-commerce web server that was commercially available outside the United States.
+The product gained incredible international support and was recognised as the fastest-growing global internet certificate authority (digital certificates) when it was sold to VeriSign four years later.

-So began Shuttleworth's path to greatness - he went on to form HBD Venture Capital, which invests in local South African companies with potential global reach, as well as the non-profit organisation, The Shuttleworth Foundation, which aims to improve access to and the quality of education in this country.
+Shuttleworth's path to greatness continued – he went on to form HBD Venture Capital, which invests in local South African companies with potential global reach, as well as the non-profit organisation, the Shuttleworth Foundation, which aims to improve access to and the quality of education in this country.

-Two years later, Shuttleworth broke new ground again when he founded the Ubuntu project, which seeks to produce top quality operating systems supported by the latest software, which are freely available across the globe.
+Two years later, Shuttleworth founded the Ubuntu project, which produces top-quality operating systems supported by the latest software, freely available across the globe.